Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 This article was originally published on RISE on December 4, 2023.

 At the start of a new year, it’s natural to think about your goals and objectives.
-As you contemplate your strategy for 2024, spare a thought for your risk adjustment coding.
+As you contemplate your strategy for 2024, spare a thought for your risk adjustment coding, especially retrospective coding.
 Without accurate coding, you run the risk of noncompliance, financial shortfalls, incomplete medical records, and a lack of confidence in your data.
 Now is the time to take steps to build a successful coding program.

 But Isn’t It Too Early to Worry About Retrospective Reviews?